-Massadio Haidara’s pushing for a timely comeback at Newcastle United.
+Massadio Haidara pushing to make a timely comeback for injury-hit Newcastle

 The defender is back in light training after recovering from a knee operation late last year.

 And Haidara will step up his efforts to make a playing comeback for the relegation-threatened club over the next fortnight.

 United manager Rafa Benitez, already without the injured Paul Dummett, lost makeshift left-back Jack Colback to a two-game suspension in Sunday’s Tyne-Wear derby, which ended 1-1.